May 18, 2018|

 The Lakes Region can be accessed on the Chilean side, through Puerto Varas, or on the Argentine side in Bariloche.
 The nature of the lakes region is more centered around it’s charming, German-style towns and expansive lakes.

-Puerto Varas is a picturesque and quaint town located on the shores of Lake Llanquihue and is the gateway to exploring the imposing Osorno Volcano, as well as the surrounding forests and lakes.
+Puerto Varas is a picturesque and quaint town located on the shores of Lake Llanquihue.
+It is the gateway to exploring the imposing Osorno Volcano, as well as the surrounding forests and lakes.
 Travelers can easily spend a few days relaxing in the town and getting to know it’s surroundings.
-The quirky ‘Chiloe Island’, known for it’s ‘palofitos’ (colored houses on stilts over the water) and its culture of mythology is also reachable via a day trip.
-Puerto Varas is connected to Punta Arenas by a daily direct flight on LATAM Airways, so is easily combined with the Australis Cruise.
+The quirky ‘Chiloe Island,’ known for it’s ‘palafittes’ (colored houses on stilts over the water) and its culture of mythology, is also reachable via a day trip.
+Puerto Varas is connected to Punta Arenas by a daily direct flight on LATAM Airways, so it is easily combined with the Australis Cruise.

-Bariloche, on the Argentine side of the Andes, is another beautiful, German style town, and is a little bigger in size than Puerto Varas.
-Bariloche is the chocolate capital of Argentina, and the town is filled with small, artisanal chocolate shops and excellent local breweries.
-The town itself is the gateway to the ‘route of 7 lakes’, a winding road through the region’s picturesque lakes and different landscapes, which is one of the most famous driving routes in Argentina (and indeed the whole of South America).
-Bariloche is connected by flights from Ushuaia (via El Calafate) and onto Buenos Aires.
+Bariloche, on the Argentine side of the Andes, is another beautiful, German-style town, and is a little bigger than Puerto Varas.
+Bariloche is the chocolate capital of Argentina, and the city is filled with small, artisanal chocolate shops and excellent local breweries.
+The city itself is the gateway to the ‘route of 7 lakes’, a winding road through the region’s picturesque lakes and different landscapes, which is one of the most famous driving routes in Argentina (and indeed the whole of South America).
+Flights connect Bariloche from Ushuaia (via El Calafate) and onto Buenos Aires.

 International Connections to Chile

-International connections to the Australis Cruise are through Santiago, Chile (for routes starting in Punta Arenas, and Buenos Aires (for routes starting in Ushuaia).
-Spending a couple of days in each city before or after the cruise is also a great way to cap off your time in Patagonia, with a good dose of local arts and culture in both cities.
-As us how best to set up your land package to complement your Australis Cruise and make the most of your time in Patagonia!
+International connections to the Australis Cruise are through Santiago, Chile (for routes starting in Punta Arenas, and Buenos Aires (for courses starting in Ushuaia).
+Spend a couple of days in each city before or after the cruise is also a great way to cap off your time in Patagonia, with a good dose of local arts and culture in both cities.
+Ask us how best to set up your land package to complement your Australis Cruise and make the most of your time in Patagonia!